Banani-Rath/azure-devops-server-docs-pr/docs/admin/setup-secure-sockets-layer.md

 You must configure your firewall to allow traffic through the SSL ports that you just specified in IIS.
 For more information, see the documentation for your firewall.

 > [!IMPORTANT]
 > Make sure to test traffic on the ports you specified from another computer.
-If you cannot access the default website or Team Web Access, double-check the port settings you specified for these websites in IIS, and make sure that the firewall is configured appropriately to allow traffic on those ports.
+If you cannot access the default website or web portal, double-check the port settings you specified for these websites in IIS, and make sure that the firewall is configured appropriately to allow traffic on those ports.

 <a name="config-sql-svr-reporting"></a>
 ## Configure SQL Server Reporting Services

-If your deployment uses reporting, you must configure SQL Server Reporting Services to support HTTPS with SSL and to use the port that you specified in IIS for Team Foundation Server.
+If your deployment uses reporting, you must configure SQL Server Reporting Services to support HTTPS with SSL and to use the port that you specified in IIS for Azure DevOps Server.
 Otherwise, the report server will not function correctly for your deployment.
 For more information, see [Configuring a Report Server for Secure Sockets Layer (SSL) Connections](https://technet.microsoft.com/library/ms345223(v=sql.110).aspx).

 > [!TIP]
 > If your deployment does not use reporting, you can skip this procedure.

 <a name="config-https"></a>
-## Configuring HTTPS for TFS
+## Configuring HTTPS for Azure DevOps Server

-Follow these steps to configure your TFS deployment with the HTTPS ports and values that you configured in IIS for the default and Team Foundation Server websites.
+Follow these steps to configure your Azure DevOps Server deployment with the HTTPS ports and values that you configured in IIS for the default and Azure DevOps Server websites.

-### To reconfigure Team Foundation Server to use or require HTTPS
+### To reconfigure Azure DevOps Server to use or require HTTPS

-1. Open the administration console for Team Foundation and browse to the application tier node.
+1. Open the administration console for Azure DevOps and browse to the application tier node.

 2. In **Application Tier Summary**, choose **Change URLs**.

    The **Change URLs** window opens.

-3. In **Notification URL**, type the HTTPS URL that you configured for the Team Foundation Server website in IIS.
+3. In **Notification URL**, type the HTTPS URL that you configured for the Azure DevOps Server website in IIS.

    For example, you might have configured the website to use port 444.
 In this case, you type https://<em>ServerName</em>:444/tfs.
 Make sure that you use the fully qualified domain name of the server instead of localhost.